Optimal Hamiltonian for a quantum state with finite entropy: Applications

-were obtained (the list of these characteristics can be found below).
-Here, \begin{itemize} \item $\rho$ and $\sigma$ are states in $\S(\H_{A_1..A_n})$ such that $d(\rho,\sigma)\leq\varepsilon$, where $d(\varrho,\varsigma)$ is a faithful measure of divergence between $\varrho$ and $\varsigma$; \item $H$ is a positive operator satisfying conditions (\ref{H-cond-w}) and (\ref{star}) s.t. $\Tr H\rho_{A_1}<+\infty$; \item $C,D$ are the parameters depending on $f$; \item $F_H$ is the function defined in (\ref{F-def}); \item $h^{\uparrow}$ is the nondecreasing envelope of the binary entropy defined in (\ref{h+}). \end{itemize} It is easy to show that for any state $\rho$ such that $S(\rho_{A_1})<+\infty$ one can find (in uncountable number of ways) a positive operator $H$ satisfying conditions (\ref{H-cond-w}) and (\ref{star}) such that $\Tr H\rho_{A_1}<+\infty$ and vice versa: the existence of such an operator implies that $S(\rho_{A_1})<+\infty$ \cite[Propositions 1 and 4]{EC}.
-Naturally, the question arises \emph{how for given state $\rho$ and $\varepsilon>0$ to find a positive operator $H$ satisfying conditions (\ref{H-cond-w}) and (\ref{star}) such that $\Tr H\rho_{A_1}<+\infty$ in such a way that the term
+\end{itemize} It is easy to show that for any state $\rho$ with finite $S(\rho_{A_1})$ one can find (in uncountable number of ways) a positive operator $H$ on $\H_{A_1}$ satisfying conditions (\ref{H-cond-w}) and (\ref{star}) such that $\Tr H\rho_{A_1}<+\infty$ and vice versa: the existence of such an operator implies that $S(\rho_{A_1})<+\infty$ \cite[Propositions 1 and 4]{EC}.
+Naturally, the question arises \emph{how for given state $\rho$ and $\,\varepsilon>0$ to find a positive operator $H$ on $\H_{A_1}$ satisfying conditions (\ref{H-cond-w}) and (\ref{star}) with finite $\Tr H\rho_{A_1}$ in such a way that the term

-be as small as possible.} Theorem \ref{main} in Section 3 gives a direct answer to this question.
-Indeed, this theorem implies that
+be as small as possible.} The results of Section 3 give a direct answer to this question.
+Indeed, Theorem \ref{main} imply that